kensiprell/bootstrap-framework/README.md

 The output will be similar to:

     3.3.5 is the default Bootstrap Framework version.
-    3.3.2 is the current Bootstrap Framework version.
+    4.3.0 is the default Font Awesome version.

 ### Asset Pipeline Usage